 Some good-looking machines have been coming out of Motown lately.
 Witness the Chevrolet Corvette and the Pontiac Solstice.
 I’d even say the PT Cruiser and Chevy Cobalt are well-executed, stylish cars (ok, I can hear laughter).
 Yet I have yet to own an car made by a good ol’ U.S. manufacturer, clearly favoring those from England, Germany, and Italy.

-I took great interest, then, in a movie produced by Jeremy Clarkson—the host of the U.K.’s wildly entertaining Top Gear auto review T.V. show—entitled Clarkson: The Good The Bad The Ugly.
+I took great interest, then, in a 1.3-hour movie produced by Jeremy Clarkson—the host of the U.K.’s wildly entertaining Top Gear auto review T.V. show—entitled Clarkson: The Good The Bad The Ugly.
 Basically, he came over to the U.S.A. to find some truly world-class American cars.
-The 1.3-hour movie was shown in the U.K. only but you can now view it for free via the streaming video at the bottom of the page.

 Much like Top Gear’s programming, comparison tests are a little unconventional and considering Clarkson’s British bias should be taken with a little bit of a grain of salt.
 Yet, after viewing the video, I couldn’t help agreeing with many (most) of his points including his jingoistic observations about American culture.

 Here is a list of the comparo-tests undertaken in the movie:

 - Toyota Prius vs. a Wild West “Marlboro Man” with lots of guns.
 (Never mind that the Prius is Japanese and Clarkson drove the first-generation one, even though later in the movie you can see second-generation Priuses motoring along the streets.)